vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation/remediate5.md

----
-title: "Remediate Cloud Foundation 5.x"
-weight: 2
-description: >
-  Remediating VCF 5.x for STIG Compliance
----
 ## Overview
 Remediating VCF for STIG compliance involves running an Ansible playbook against the target SDDC Manager appliance over SSH to configure any non-compliant controls.

-Remediating other components of a VCF deployment such as [vSphere](/docs/tutorials/vsphere) and [NSX](/docs/tutorials/NSX) is documented in those sections on this site.
+Remediating other components of a VCF deployment such as [vSphere](../vSphere/) and [NSX](../NSX/) is documented in those sections on this site.
 ### Prerequisites
 Versions listed below were used for this documentation.
 Other versions of these tools may work as well but if issues are found it is recommended to try the versions listed here.